Get insider access

 Best Sony Headphones

-We've tested over 50 pairs of Sony headphones.
-They're a versatile brand that makes a wide range of headphones at various price points.
-They have many affordable headphones for casual listening but also have some pricier models that are more feature-packed.
+We've tested over 60 pairs of Sony headphones.
+Sony is a versatile brand that makes a wide range of headphones at various price points.
+They're one of the best headphone brands around, and offer many affordable headphones for casual listening and some pricier models that are more feature-packed.

 Updates